roy-adler/telegram-channel-bot/API_DOCUMENTATION.md

-# Telegram Bot REST API Documentation
+# Telegram Channel Bot REST API Documentation

 ## Overview
 This REST API allows you to send messages to chats (groups and private chats) where authenticated users are present.
 The bot uses a channel-based authentication system where users join channels using channel secrets, and you can send messages to all chats where users from specific channels are present.